-7 critical points for creating a high-performance finance team
+7 critical points for creating a high-performance team

-At Ambit, we’ve helped many companies build and fine-tune their finance teams.
+At Ambit, we’ve helped many companies build and fine-tune their finance and administration teams.
 Whether you’re constructing a team from scratch, or augmenting an existing one, we can help.
 We believe a successful search process is founded on rigor, teamwork and collaboration.
 We believe that these points are critical:

 - Create an up-to-date org chart of your current talent.
 Do an assessment of the skills you already have and then identify those you need to augment.
 It’s good to have a chart you can easily refer to and make changes if necessary.